MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-data-to-latest-update.md

 # required metadata

 title: Upgrade data in development or demo environments
-description: This topic provides instructions for upgrading your Microsoft Dynamics 365 for Finance and Operations, database to the latest update.
+description: This topic provides instructions for upgrading your Finance and Operations application release.
 author: laneswenka
 manager: AnnBe
 ms.date: 08/16/2019